 1. Big data in information and communications technology

 For information and communications technology companies, skills gaps in local labor markets is one of the main barriers to adoption of emerging technologies like big data analytics.
 To help overcome this issue, 57% of companies in this industry will look to expand task-specialized contractors and other tactics to meet the immediate needs for talent.

 Machines will also play a role in filling these gaps, allowing humans to do mission-critical strategic work.

-The share of task hours machines spend on administrative activities versus humans will grow from 39% to 57% in this industry as the need for data entry clerks, administrative support, user support, accounting, bookkeeping and similar roles declines.
+The share of task hours machines spend on administrative activities versus human activities will grow from 39% to 57% as the need for data entry clerks, administrative support, user support, accounting, bookkeeping and similar roles declines.
 Even with complex and technical activities, machines take on an increased share of the workload, from 25% in 2018 to 46% in 2022.